The PRIME Program is Changing in 2023 for smaller employers

-In an effort to help employers better understand their Occupational Health and Safety (OHS) requirements, WorkplaceNL is making changes to the PRIME incentive program.
+In an effort to help employers better understand their Occupational Health and Safety (OHS) requirements, WorkplaceNL has made changes to the PRIME incentive program.

-In 2023, employers with less than $10,000 in average assessments and nine workers or less at each worksite (fewer than 20 workers for federal worksites) will be considered Path 1 employers.
+As of 2024, employers with less than $10,000 in average assessments and fewer than 19 workers or less at each worksite (fewer than 20 workers for federal worksites) will be considered Path 1 employers.

 Path 1 will help smaller employers improve their safety performance by providing education on OHS responsibilities and the importance of effective return-to-work programs.